nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/11-video-settings.md

 <!-- OPT-TODO: see [this topic](/developer/guides/audio-video/js/#audio-video-filters). -->

-## Setting video content hints to improve video perfomance in certain situations
+## Setting video content hints to improve video performance in certain situations

 You can set a video content hint to improve the quality and performance of a published video.
 This can be useful in certain situations: